When you spend $200+

 Try using a lip balm with an SPF of at least 15 so that it will protect your skin from the sun's harmful rays while also keeping them moisturized.

-Hopefully, by following these simple tips, you will be able to keep your lips moisturized and healthy during the dry winter months!
+Hopefully, by following these simple tips for maintaining moist lips, you will be able to keep your lips moisturized and healthy during the dry winter months!

 If you still have problems with dry lips, we recommend seeing a dermatologist.